itinerantfoodie/itinerantfoodie.github.io/_posts/2016-10-19-qantas-lounge-hong-kong.md

 * Qantas Club member and flying on Qantas

 This is the only non-Cathay lounge that I sometimes visit (when I am doing a redeye flight to either Europe / USA / Australia).

+Bonus being it's close to the airport control point like the Wing is.
+Except it's on the right instead of the left.

 The awesome thing about this lounge as I'm seen as a "regular" (at the bar!), even though I go to the lounge 3 times a year.